Code-Institute-Org/html-css-project/full-stack-capstone-readme.md

 ## AI Implementation and Orchestration

 ### Use Cases and Reflections:
-(Highlight how prompts were used to support learners with SEND or ALN where relevant.)
+(Highlight how prompts, such as reverse, question-and-answer or multi-step, were used to support learners with SEND or ALN where relevant.)

   - **Code Creation:**
     - Reflection: Strategic use of AI allowed for rapid prototyping, with minor adjustments for alignment with project goals.